FinnE145/Lang3Website/docs/dataTypes.md

 num[3]  # A sequence of up to 3 :num; objects
 ```

-A sequence literal consists of multiple values seperated by commas.
+A sequence literal consists of multiple values separated by commas.
 If enclosed in square brackets, it becomes a `list`, a subtype of `seq`.